 - Product information management.
 Product information management, or PIM, software assembles and distributes specs, descriptions, and content needed to market and sell a product.
 It also helps brands prepare accurate, compelling product listings for their global e-commerce channels.

-Ideally, an enterprise DAM solution supports these four forms of digital asset management.
+Ideally, enterprise DAM software supports these four digital asset management challenges.
 While different roles in an organization will have different needs, a DAM system should empower everyone.
-With multiple teams using DAM for multiple purposes, which teams commonly benefit from a DAM system the most?

 Who needs DAM?

 Organizations of all shapes and sizes benefit from adopting digital asset management to help them organize, manage, and protect their content investment.
 As mentioned, DAM is a practice.
 It’s the processes, guidelines, strategies, and tools that any organization with digital assets can (and should) adopt.
 For many, these practices involve the use of a DAM system.

 DAM systems help a wide variety of user types and roles save time, collaborate more smoothly, and ultimately drive more revenue for their organization.
 A DAM platform benefits many people inside and outside of an organization, but there are certain roles and user types that need it most to support their day-to-day work.

 Graphic designers, photographers, videographers, and other creators use a DAM system as a central repository for their files and to streamline their workflows.

 With a DAM platform, creators know exactly where to find existing assets — no more hunting for or recreating content that already exists.
 They can share proofs, which are then reviewed and approved via automated workflows.
 And when final creative files are ready, they can be distributed to managers, marketers, salespeople, and e-commerce teams through self-service portals and share links.
 There’s no more emailing back and forth, and there’s much more time for actual creative work.